tsgates/arch-wiki-markdown/wiki/X_resources.md

 The following is a sample XScreenSaver theme.
 For more information, refer to the XScreenSaver man page.

-Note:If the ~/.xscreensaver file exists, it overrides any settings in the X resource database.
+Note:In older versions of XScreenSaver, if the ~/.xscreensaver file exists, it overrides any settings in the X resource database.
+However, in the latest versions, you can use both simultaneously.

     ! xscreensaver ---------------------------------------------------------------